pratiksha-naikk/Data-Overview-with-Power-BI/README.md

 # Data-Overview-with-Power-BI

-## Dataset : Suicide over the years
+## Dataset : Suicides over the years
 Suicide Rates Overview 1985 to 2016 <br />
 Compares socio-economic info with suicide rates by year and country